brotulix/arduino-bottlerocket/README.md

 ### Airborne, outbound state
 Now the air pressure should be kept under constant surveillance.
 All values should be reported back to ground control, or possibly a slight averaging could be employed to reduce time spent in TX.
 When the air pressure derivative becomes positive, transition to airborne deployment state.
+Two possible backup conditions for transition to airborne deployment state:
+* Ground control command.
+* A simple flight-timer; after a certain time spent in airborne outbound state a transition **will** occur.
+Current flight tests indicate time spent airborne is around 5 seconds, so a timeout of 3.5 seconds may allow for at least a mildly decelerated landing in case of other trigger failures.

 ### Airborne, deployment state
 Simply trigger the parachute deployment, then transition to airborne inbound state.